UditArora2000/GSoC2022_Question_Answering/README.md

 # DBpedia Question Answering System
 A Question Answering pipeline to provide users with richer responses.  <br>

-This repository will provide the implementation of the project proposed using the title ['Understanding and Optimizing DBpedia Question Answering through Explanations'](https://forum.dbpedia.org/t/understanding-and-optimizing-dbpedia-question-answering-through-explanations-gsoc2022/1628) that is funded by the [Google Summer of Code program](https://summerofcode.withgoogle.com/programs/2022/projects/xMuRURaT).
+This repository will provide the implementation of the project proposed using the title "[Understanding and Optimizing DBpedia Question Answering through Explanations](https://forum.dbpedia.org/t/understanding-and-optimizing-dbpedia-question-answering-through-explanations-gsoc2022/1628)" that is funded by the [Google Summer of Code program](https://summerofcode.withgoogle.com/programs/2022/projects/xMuRURaT).

 The project is carried out by [Jayesh Desai](https://github.com/UditArora2000).